lets-data/letsdata-writeconnector-reader/README.md

 When these error and write destinations are in the customer's account, accessing the output and error records is simple - the customer can use their credentials with the AWS API and access the records.

 However, when these error and write destinations are located in the #Let's Data AWS account, the #Let's Data initialization workflow will grant the customer account access to these error and write detinations via an IAM role.
-This IAM role is listed in the dataset json as the 'customerAccessRoleArn' attribute:
+This IAM role is listed in the dataset json as the 'customerAccessRoleArn' attribute.
+We'll also need the dataset's createDatetime which is set as the externalId (contextId) for the sts:assumeRole call:
 ```
 {
     "datasetName": "ExtractTargetUri1222202216",